umbraco/UmbracoDocs/Tutorials/Creating-an-XML-Site-Map/index.md

 Adding an XML sitemap to your site makes it easier for search engine's such as Google to find and index your site pages.
 Your friendly SEO consultancy will recommend you have a google site map for 'better SEO'.

-There isn't an 'out of the box' XML sitemap generator with Umbraco, this tutorial will show you how to create one - but if you are in a hurry, there are some Umbraco Packages that will quickly do the job for you:
+There isn't an 'out of the box' XML sitemap generator with Umbraco.
+This tutorial will show you how to create one.

+If you are in a hurry, there are some Umbraco Packages that will do the job for you:

 - [Cultiv Search Engine Sitemap](https://our.umbraco.com/packages/website-utilities/cultiv-search-engine-sitemap/)
 - [Marcel Digital Umbraco XML Sitemap](https://github.com/marceldigital/Umbraco-XML-Sitemap)

 ### What does an XML SiteMap look like?

-Essentially this is just a list of urls for the content on your site:
+Essentially this is a list of urls for the content on your site:

 See [Sitemaps XML format](https://www.sitemaps.org/protocol.html) for the XML schema the sitemap needs to conform to: